 Comparing the 2 procedures is like comparing apples and oranges.
-They have a few similarities, but are ultimately very different.
+They have a few similarities but are ultimately very different.
 And, like apples and oranges, choosing between the procedures truly comes down to personal preference and what works for each individual patient.
 Here are a few of the most important points to consider:

 Surgical vs. Nonsurgical

 This difference is a “make it or break it” for many patients who are apprehensive about undergoing a surgical procedure, which is why it’s the first on my list.
 Liposuction is a surgical procedure, and while the equipment I use provides a fast treatment and often requires only local anesthesia, you’ll still receive a few small incisions where the liposuction cannula is used.
 CoolSculpting, on the other hand, is nonsurgical and entirely noninvasive, so no incisions or anesthesia are required.
 Learn more about what to expect before, during, and after CoolSculpting in our related blog post.

 Because they’re nonsurgical and noninvasive, CoolSculpting treatments have little to no downtime.
 Most patients return to their daily routine — work, housework, gym, caring for family — immediately after their treatment.
 You will be sore for about 3 days after, but it will feel more like the effects of an intense workout.